diegozea/MIToS.jl/docs/src/MSA.md

 - `adjustreference!` : Deletes columns with gaps in the first sequence of the MSA (reference).
 - `gapstrip!` : This function first calls `adjustreference!`, then deletes sequences with low (user defined) MSA coverage and finally, columns with user defined % of gaps.

+There is also the `shuffle_msa!` function, which generates random alignments by scrambling the sequences or columns within a multiple sequence alignment (MSA).
+This function randomly permutes the residues along sequences (`dims=1`) or columns (`dims=2`).
+The optional `subset` argument allows you to shuffle only a subset of them.
-Also, there are several available funtions `shuffle_…!`.
-These functions are useful to generate random alignments.
-The `Information` module of `MIToS` uses them to calculate the Z scores of MI values.
+Additionally, the `fixedgaps` keyword argument specifies whether gaps should remain in their positions, and the `fixed_reference` keyword argument indicates if the residues in the first sequence should remain in their positions.
+This function is pretty useful to generate the null distribution of a statistic.
+For example, it is used in the `Information` module of `MIToS` uses them to calculate the Z scores of the MI values.

 #### [Example: Deleting sequences](@id Example:-Deleting-sequences)